 OUTA opens public portal to oppose Eskom tariff increase

-Following reports that NERSA hearings have been the cancelled as a result of a “lack of interest” from the public, the Organisation Undoing Tax Abuse, (formerly the Opposition to Urban Tolling Alliance) has - as part of its broadening mandate into matters of tax abuse - contracted energy analyst and ex-Eskom executive Ted Blom, to head up its challenge and objections to Eskom's 16.8% electricity tariff increase request, to the National Energy Regulator of South Africa (NERSA).
+Following reports that NERSA hearings have been the cancelled as a result of a “lack of interest” from the public, the Organisation Undoing Tax Abuse (OUTA) - formerly the Opposition to Urban Tolling Alliance - has contracted energy analyst and ex-Eskom executive Ted Blom, to head up its challenge and objections to Eskom's 16.8% electricity tariff increase request, to NERSA.

 Eskom has a claim of R22.8 billion in terms of the Regulatory Clearing Account (RCA) despite making a profit of R7.1 Billion in the 2013/2014 financial year.
 OUTA believes this is unjust and that most of the claim should have been averted through more prudent management in numerous areas, by Eskom's leadership.